allankoechke/mantisbase-admin/README.md

-# Mantis Admin Dashboard
+# MantisBase Admin Dashboard
-This is the admin dashboard for [mantis](https://github.com/allankoechke/mantis), a BaaS written in C++.
+This is the admin dashboard for [mantis](https://github.com/allankoechke/mantisbase), a BaaS written in C++.
 > Still in development, some features may be broken!

 ![](screenshot.png)